bootdotdev/blog/content/misc/building-an-nlp-engine-is-hard-but-not-as-hard-as-defining-terms.md

 The following however posed an interesting problem:

-> Do I want a $42 @gucci lipstick yes I do.... can I afford it right now No I cant  but it’s soooo good!!!!!!!
+> Do I want a $42 @gucci lipstick yes I do.... can I afford it right now No I cant  but it's soooo good!!!!!!!

 While it's obviously promoting Gucci, it isn't actually soliciting direct action from the reader.
 There's no call to action.
 Is this a requirement of a solicitation as scored by Nuvi?
 We're not sure yet - but we're figuring that out.